Legend (What do the fields above mean?)

 Show the pitch diameter of the gears.
 The pitch diameter is the effective diameter of the gear.

 Dividing plate mode

 The gear tooth generation is not perfect.
 Normally, one rounds the tips of gear teeth a little bit, which this program doesn't do.
-Also, for gears with less than about 10 teeth, and low tooth angles, its necessary to make the teeth quite narrow at the bottom (undercut), or to alter the geometry (profile shifts).
+Also, for gears with less than about 10 teeth, and low tooth angles, it's sometimes necessary to narrow the teeth at the base (undercut) or to alter the geometry (profile shifts).
 So some combinations with gears of small numbers of teeth may overlap, or jam if they were real.
 You can check to see if the gears would overlap by selecting the 'animate' and 'two gears' checkboxes for your gears and watching them turn.
 My non-free gear program will automatically calculate the necessary undercut to make the gears mesh.

 Ring gear / planetary motion gears

 You can also generate templates for inside gearing, such as would be used for planetary motion gears.
 Simply enter a negative number of teeth for one of the gears, and that gear will be an inside gear.
 Select a large number for the shaft diameter when making a template to get a circle around the gear.
 For more about how to work out the number of teeth and ratio, see this note on planetary gear ratios and calculations

 Rack and pinion gearing